bfadlia/surfs_up/README.md

  - The data shows the average temperatures are in a pleasant range that is not too hot and not too cold year round which is great for the surf shop business.
  - As expected, average temperatures are higher in Jne than in December.
 But the 5 degrees difference is not so big to expect a big difference in business.
- - Plotting the temperatrures data shows that June temperatures have a more normal bell curve than december with no outliers or skewness.
+ - Plotting the temperatrures data shows that June temperatures have a more normal bell curve than December with no outliers or skewness.
  - More data and investigation of other factors can be helpful for the shop's success.
 Other than temperatures, we should examine precipirtation, storms and other weather factors.